Warehouses have very special requirements when it comes to providing Wi-Fi coverage, for a whole host of reasons.

 Overall, you can get a highly reliable Wi-Fi network working in a warehouse - it just takes time to design and deploy correctly.

-If you're suffering issues with your Warehouse Wi-Fi install, contact us as we can help!
 We've worked across lots of large warehouses and have the skills and techniques to get yours working properly.